 If you believe you have been relieved from your position wrongfully, our team will discuss your options with you, by going over any severance packages, dispute resolution packages, negotiation, and possible wrongful dismissal litigation actions.
 The Mississauga employment lawyers will work with you to ensure that your case is represented in the best possible way.

 Taking time from work to prepare for the birth of your child can be an exciting yet intimidating point in time of your career and personal life.
 While pregnant employees have the right to take pregnancy leave of up to 17 weeks of unpaid time, there are other benefits which pregnant employees are entitled to.

 Pregnant employees can also take parental leave, which entitles new parents leave of up to 35 weeks’ leave.
 Parental leave and pregnancy leave are unrelated, so if you are an employee and you are about to give birth, or you have given birth, you are entitled to take both pregnancy and parental leave.

-If you believe you have been penalized in any way, in regards to your current or past pregnancy, please get in touch with our legal team to go over your options for advice and representation.
+If you believe you have been penalized in any way, in regards to your current or past pregnancy, please get in touch with our Mississauga employment lawyers to go over your options for advice and representation.